tbensky/PiNN_Projectile/readme.md

 ## Goal

 The goal here is to use a PiNN to find a smooth curve that agrees with the numerical integration result.
-We'll insiston training the network on only the 5 data points shown and the differential equations given for $a_x$ and $a_y$.
+We'll insist on training the network on only the 5 data points shown and the differential equations given for $a_x$ and $a_y$.

 # The neural network